-- (n) Previously negotiated LEOFF II repayment arrangements shall be maintained. - (o) The Port of Seattle shall allow all employees the opportunity to attend the Port of Seattle retirement planning seminars. - (p) Port of Seattle Long Term Care Insurance.
-Employees shall be eligible to participate in the voluntary, employee-paid Long Term Care insurance plan made available to Port non-represented employees.
-Eligibility and participation of employees will be subject to the terms and conditions of such plan including any plan amendments, revisions or possible cancellation.
-It is further agreed that the content of the plan itself, plan administration and any determination made under the plan shall not be subject to the grievance procedure or to any other provisions of this Agreement or to negotiation by the Union. - (q) Retirement Firearm & Box.
-Upon retirement from the Port of Seattle Police Department, the retiring officer with at least five (5) years of service will be provided the following as compensation for prior service: - (1) The officer's assigned service weapon; and - (2) A display box suitable to display the service weapon.
+- (m) Previously negotiated LEOFF II repayment arrangements shall be maintained. - (n) The Port of Seattle shall allow all employees the opportunity to attend the Port of Seattle retirement planning seminars. - (o) Retirement Firearm & Box.
+Upon retirement from the Port of Seattle Police Department, the retiring officer with at least five (5) years of service will be provided the following as compensation for prior service: - (1) The officer's assigned service weapon; and - (2) A display box suitable to display the service weapon. - (p) Paid Parental Leave.
+The Port shall continue to provide Paid Parental Leave to members of this bargaining unit.
+Eligibility, participation, and terms of the Paid Parental Leave shall be as provided to non-represented employees as outlined in Port Policy HR-5.
+The Port may change or modify its Paid Parental Leave policy and/or procedure.
+If the Port desires a change/modification, the Port agrees to provide the Union with advance notice of any change.